AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 1. Continue creating and publishing the audience as described in [Create and publish audiences](/help/components/audiences/publish.md).

-### Create a segment

-The option to create a segment is available for the following objects on the canvas:

-* Individual nodes

-* Multiple nodes

-* The arrow between nodes

-* Multiple arrows between nodes

-To create a segment:

-1. Select one or more nodes that you want to use to create a segment, then right-click one of the selected nodes.

-   Or

-   Select one or more arrows between 2 nodes that you want to use to create a segment, then right-click one of the selected arrows.

-1. Select [!UICONTROL **Create segment**].

 ### View trend data

 You can view the trend data in a line graph for objects in Journey canvas. <!--, with some prebuilt anomaly detection data (this is the definition in Fallout)>